fleetdm/fleet/docs/REST API/rest-api.md

 ### Get software title

-Returns the information of the specified software title.
-By default `versions` are sorted in descending order by the `hosts_count` field.
+Returns information about the specified software title.
+By default, `versions` are sorted in descending order by the `hosts_count` field.

 `GET /api/v1/fleet/software/titles/{id}`